Get your students excited for the Olympics with these teaching resources and activities!

 Discuss the number and colors of the Olympic rings.
 (There are five rings: blue, yellow, black, green, and red).
 Display a world map and explain that each ring symbolizes one of the regions of the world (Africa, the Americas, Asia, Europe, and Oceania).
 What is the shape of the rings?
 What objects can students spy in the classroom that are either round like the rings or one of the Olympic colors?
 Can children find any objects that are both round and one of the Olympic colors?
 List these items on chart paper.

 Display an image of the U.S. flag.
 What patterns, or repetitions, are there in the flag?
 Discuss how the alternating red-and-white stripes and the rows of white stars are patterns.
-Together, watch the opening ceremony of the Olympic games online at nbcolympics.com and challenge students to look for patterns in other countries' flags.
+Together, watch the opening ceremony of the Olympic Games (or look up the competing countries' flags) and challenge students to look for patterns in other countries' flags.
 Pause the video where necessary to explore patterns.
 You might also discuss the patterns in athletes' uniforms and in the music used during the ceremony.